The Unsolved Murder of Jane Stanford

 Was David Starr Jordan involved in Jane’s murder?
 He served as Stanford University’s first president, and the growing tension between Jordan and Jane is well-documented.

 Jane was extremely involved with the university’s daily management, and often corresponded with Jordan on every operational matter.
 This micromanaging undoubtedly was unappreciated by Jordan.
 Moreover, there had been a recent sex scandal among the staff that had further pitted Jane and Jordan against one another.
 As a result, Jane had apparently become disillusioned with Jordan’s leadership and was attempting to oust him.

 Immediately following Jane’s death, Jordan rushed to Hawaii and escorted her body back home.
 Questioning both the veracity of the official coroner’s findings and the competency of Honolulu’s physicians and toxicologist, Jordan publicly declared that Jane had died from heart disease.

 Jordan went as far as to hint that the coroner’s findings had been the result of a grand conspiracy.
-He hired a doctor of questionable repute, Ernest Coniston Waterhouse, to write a four-page report that concluded, “Stanford had died of heart failure, caused by overexertion, hysterical panic, a chill breeze and the piggish consumption of tongue sandwiches, undercooked gingerbread and chocolates at a picnic,” all without even examining Jane’s body.
+He hired a doctor of questionable repute, Ernest Coniston Waterhouse, to write a report on the case.
+Without even seeing Jane’s body, he concluded, “Stanford had died of heart failure, caused by overexertion, hysterical panic, a chill breeze and the piggish consumption of tongue sandwiches, undercooked gingerbread and chocolates at a picnic.”

 Jordan dealt with the strychnine findings in an almost comical manner: he vacillated between arguing: 1) strychnine was never present at the scene of Jane’s death; 2) strychnine had been added to the sodium bicarbonate after Jane’s death to make it appear to be a murder; and 3) Jane purposefully ingested strychnine for medicinal reasons, but it was not what killed her.